 Ahrefs – A well-known SEO tool with a large database of backlinks and keyword data.

-Affiliate links – A link that is used to record the traffic that is sent to a specific site, page or product.
+Affiliate links – An affiliate link is a unique link assigned to an affiliate partner by an affiliate network.
 Brands use these types of links to not only monitor the traffic coming in but to know exactly where it has been driven from.

 Anchor Text – The clickable text used in an HTML hyperlink.